Catherine Mandeville Snow: Early life and murder of John Snow

-Born between 1791 and 1793 in Harbour Grace, Conception Bay, Newfoundland, Snow as a young woman moved to Salmon Cove near Port de Grave.
+Born between 1791 and 1793 in Harbour Grace, Conception Bay, Snow as a young woman moved to Salmon Cove near Port de Grave.
 Snow lived common law and then married an abusive planter, John William Snow, in Port de Grave.
 Together they had seven children, and married on October 30, 1828.
 Their marriage was unhappy, and there were frequent fights.
 According to reports, Catherine would fight back and throw things at him.

 On the night of August 31, 1833, John Snow disappeared, and neighbours wondered quietly and then loudly if he had been murdered.
 Magistrate Robert Pinsent launched an investigation, and the general suspicion was confirmed when dried blood was discovered on John Snow's fishing stage.
 On September 12, it was noted in the newspaper The Newfoundlander,A most atrocious and unnatural murder has lately been perpetrated at Port-de-Grave, in Conception Bay.
 Mr. JOHN SNOW, a respectable planter of that place, having suddenly and mysteriously disappeared enquiry was set on foot, and from certain suspicious circumstances, a servant of SNOW'S named ARTHUR SPRING, and another man of the name of MANDEVILLE, were arrested, but there not being sufficient evidence to criminate them, they were, we understand, released on bail.
 We learn, however that on Saturday last, SPRING made a voluntary confession, in which he stated that his master had actually been murdered, at the instigation of his own wife, that he had been shot by MANDEVILLE in his (SPRING'S) presence; and that after the deed was accomplished they had attached the body to a grapnel and thrown it into the sea.
 MANDEVILLE, we understand, on being arrested and examined, admitted part of SPRING'S evidence, but denied having been the actual perpetrator of the crime – alleging that SPRING was the principal.
 MANDEVILLE and SPRING were brought to this town, and committed to Gaol on Sunday evening.
 The woman had previously quitted Port-de-Grave, but although an active search has been made for her, she had not, at the time of writing this article, been discovered.
 SNOW and his wife were the parents of a large family, and had been married about 17 years.
 The two prisoners underwent a long examination yesterday – the particulars of which have not transpired; but we understand it to have been similar to the former examinations.Catherine and her first cousin Tobias Mandeville were implicated in the murder, along with Arthur Spring, one of Snow's indentured servants.
 Catherine ran away to the woods, but eventually turned herself in to the courthouse at Harbour Grace.
 According to the confession, John Snow was shot while going from his boat to the stagehead, but his body was never found.